What is Diastasis Recti (Coning of the Belly)

 This does not mean I want moms to stop exercising or modify (give up) on core exercise.
 More accurately, we want to be sure you’re modifying the right kinds of exercising that can not only help you avoid, but also heal this separation!

 Modified Plank Tutorial

 Let’s reduce the strain on your abdominal muscles with the modified plank to a down dog that’s safer for your changing muscles.

 - With hands on a support, inhale and think about releasing the obliques.

 - Exhale, then pull up on the quads, tucking the booty slightly.
 Remember to hug your baby, helping you to properly activate your deep core.

 - Inhale, then exhale to slide forward onto the balls of the feet.
 Pay attention to keep the core rounded, zipping up the belly rather than flexing.
 Keep a nice energy line from head to toes.

-- Inhale to move backwards stretching the calves.
+- Inhale to move backward stretching the calves.
 Exhale to slide forward into your plank position.
 Repeat.

-- When reps are complete, move to down dog with hands on chair.
+- When reps are complete, move to a downward dog with hands on the chair.
 Keep shoulders softened, traps dropped and connected to the mid back.
 Be sure the knees are soft, not locked.

 - To exit this exercise, round up to cat cow, articulating the spine.

 These will allow you to provide the support your back and belly require to carry a pregnancy with minimal discomfort.
 You can also effectively replace your traditional core exercises (ex. sit-ups) with this modification to reduce stress to the abs and maintain a total-body workout.